-- 78. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 79.
-At times relevant, Defendants were in the business of designing, developing, setting specifications, manufacturing, marketing, selling and/or distributing ParaGard IUD, including the one that was implanted into the Plaintiff.
+78. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein.

-- 80. Defendants had a duty to exercise reasonable and ordinary care in the manufacture, design, labeling, instructions, warnings, sale, marketing, safety surveillance and distribution of ParaGard IUD so as to avoid exposing others to foreseeable and unreasonable risks of harm. - 81.
-Defendants breached their duty of care to the Plaintiff and her physicians, in the manufacture, design, labeling, warnings, instructions, sale, marketing, safety surveillance, and distribution of ParaGard IUD. - 82.
-Defendants knew that ParaGard IUD could break upon removal and failed to warn Plaintiff of this potential injury. - 83.
+- 79. At times relevant, Defendants were in the business of designing, developing, setting specifications, manufacturing, marketing, selling and/or distributing the ParaGard IUD, including the one that was implanted into the Plaintiff. - 80.
+Defendants had a duty to exercise reasonable and ordinary care in the manufacture, design, labeling, instructions, warnings, sale, marketing, safety surveillance and distribution of the ParaGard IUD so as to avoid exposing others to foreseeable and unreasonable risks of harm. - 81.
+Defendants breached their duty of care to the Plaintiff and her physicians, in the manufacture, design, labeling, warnings, instructions, sale, marketing, safety surveillance, and distribution of the ParaGard IUD. - 82.
+Defendants knew that the ParaGard IUD could break upon removal and failed to warn Plaintiff of this potential injury. - 83.
 Defendants had a duty to warn Plaintiff, Plaintiff's physician, and/or the medical community of the potential for breakage at the arm(s) upon removal. - 84.
-The Cooper Defendants had a continuing duty to warn Plaintiff, Plaintiff's physician, and/or the medical community of the potential for breakage at the arm(s) upon removal upon it's acquisition of ParaGard IUD in September of 2017. - 85.
-Defendants knew or reasonably should have known that ParaGard IUD was dangerous or likely to be dangerous when used in its intended or reasonably foreseeable manner. - 86.
-At the time of the manufacture and sale of ParaGard IUD, Teva Defendants knew or should have known that ParaGard IUD was designed and manufactured in such a manner so as to present an unreasonable risk of the fracture of the arm of the drug upon removal. - 87.
-At the time of the manufacturer and sale of ParaGard IUD, Teva Defendants knew or should have known that ParaGard IUD was designed and manufactured to have unreasonable and insufficient strength or structural integrity to withstand normal placement and subsequent removal.
+Defendants knew or reasonably should have known that the ParaGard IUD was dangerous or likely to be dangerous when used in its intended or reasonably foreseeable manner. - 85.
+At the time of the manufacture and sale of the ParaGard IUD, Teva Defendants knew or should have known that the ParaGard IUD was designed and manufactured in such a manner so as to present an unreasonable risk of the fracture of the arm of the drug upon removal. - 86.
+At the time of the manufacturer and sale of the ParaGard IUD, Teva Defendants knew or should have known that the ParaGard IUD was designed and manufactured to have unreasonable and insufficient strength or structural integrity to withstand normal placement and subsequent removal.

-- 88. At the time of the manufacture and sale of ParaGard IUD, Teva Defendants knew or should have known that using ParaGard IUD for its intended use or in a reasonably foreseeable manner created a significant risk of a patient suffering severe injuries, including but not limited to additional surgeries and/or medical procedures in order to remove the fragmented drug, even leading to hysterectomy. - 89.
-Upon acquisition of ParaGard IUD from Teva Defendants, Cooper Defendants are charged with the same knowledge that Teva Defendants knew or should have known regarding the risks associated with ParaGard IUD at the time of manufacture and sale, and therefore, all Defendants had a continuing duty to warn Plaintiff and her physicians or the general health care community of those reasonably known risks. - 90.
-Defendants knew or reasonably should have known that the consumers of ParaGard IUD would not realize the danger associated with using the drug for its intended use and/or in a reasonably foreseeable manner. - 91.
-Defendants breached their duty to exercise reasonable and prudent care in the development, testing, design, manufacture, inspection, marketing, labeling, promotion, distribution and sale of ParaGard IUD in, among others, the following ways: - a.
+- 87. At the time of the manufacture and sale of the ParaGard IUD, Teva Defendants knew or should have known that using the ParaGard IUD for its intended use or in a reasonably foreseeable manner created a significant risk of a patient suffering severe injuries, including but not limited to additional surgeries and/or medical procedures in order to remove the fragmented drug, even leading to hysterectomy. - 88.
+Upon acquisition of ParaGard IUD from Teva Defendants, Cooper Defendants are charged with the same knowledge that Teva Defendants knew or should have known regarding the risks associated with ParaGard IUD at the time of manufacture and sale, and therefore, all Defendants had a continuing duty to warn Plaintiff and her physicians or the general health care community of those reasonably known risks. - 89.
+Defendants knew or reasonably should have known that the consumers of the ParaGard IUD would not realize the danger associated with using the drug for its intended use and/or in a reasonably foreseeable manner. - 90.
+Defendants breached their duty to exercise reasonable and prudent care in the development, testing, design, manufacture, inspection, marketing, labeling, promotion, distribution and sale of the ParaGard IUD in, among others, the following ways: - a.
 Designing and distributing a product in which they knew or should have known that the likelihood and severity of potential harm from the product exceeded the burden of taking measures to reduce or avoid harm; - b.
 Designing and distributing a product in which they knew or should have known that the likelihood and severity of potential harm from the product exceeded the likelihood of potential harm from other drug available for the same purpose;